St Edmund's Church

 Here you should find more information about our church, its services and its history.

-We are proud of our church for its Christian mission to our community, for the simplicity of its architecture, its peaceful environment within the Tas Valley and its place in the history of our village.
+We are proud of our church for its Christian mission to our community.
+When you visit the building you'll notice the simplicity of its architecture, its peaceful environment within the Tas Valley and its place in the history of our village.

 If you would like to find out more about the history of the church, the Roman Town, or St Edmund himself, there is more information in the History section on the right.
 Do email us on firstname.lastname@example.org for more help.